Games

 Museums & Cultural Heritage

-We treat curators as the primary stakeholder.
+View Industry Page →We treat curators as the primary stakeholder.
 Early workshops map your collection’s key narratives to interactive mechanics.
 Curators review every content milestone and sign off on historical accuracy before development proceeds.
+We have worked alongside curators and historians at the Museum of London and with pedagogical teams at Cambridge University Press.

 Yes.
-We design for the hardware museums actually use - including large-format touchscreens, kiosk PCs, iPads in secure enclosures, and visitor BYOD via QR codes.
-We test for continuous 8+ hour daily operation.
+We design for the hardware museums actually use, including large-format touchscreens, kiosk PCs, iPads in secure enclosures, and visitor BYOD via QR codes.
+We test for continuous 8+ hour daily operation and build auto-restart and remote monitoring so your front-of-house team can manage the installation without developer support.

 This is one of our specialities.
-We reverse-engineered and rebuilt the Great Fire of London interactive for the Museum of London - converting it from obsolete Flash to modern HTML5 without any original source code.
+We reverse-engineered and rebuilt the Great Fire of London interactive for the Museum of London, converting it from obsolete Flash to modern HTML5 without any original source code.
+Learn more about our full process on our legacy modernisation page.

-We design for the full spectrum of museum visitors - children, elderly, wheelchair users, and visitors with visual or motor impairments.
-All projects include WCAG compliance, adjustable text sizes, high-contrast modes, and touchscreen alternatives to fine motor interactions.
+We design for the full spectrum of museum visitors: children, elderly, wheelchair users, and visitors with visual or motor impairments.
+All projects include WCAG 2.2 AA compliance as a minimum, with adjustable text sizes, high-contrast modes, screen reader support, and touchscreen alternatives to fine motor interactions.

 Yes.
-We can build companion web apps or mobile experiences that extend the gallery visit - letting visitors revisit content, share highlights, or explore deeper at home.
-This also provides valuable post-visit engagement data for your team.
+We can build companion web apps or mobile experiences that extend the gallery visit, letting visitors revisit content, share highlights, or explore deeper at home.
+This also provides valuable post-visit engagement data for your team and extends the return on your investment beyond the physical exhibition.

 Still Have Questions?